pangeo-data/governance/sponsorship.md

 # Pangeo Sponsorship Policy

-Now that Pangeo has a 501c3 fiscal sponsor, it can receive donations.
+Now that Pangeo (here on out referred to as "the Project") has a 501(c)(3) fiscal sponsor, it can receive donations.
 Individuals or institutions who make donations to the project are **Project Sponsors**.
 The purpose of this document is to define the relationship between the Project and Project Sponsors.

 ## Types of Sponsorship